hyl3rid/blog/data/blog/hummus.md

 3 tbsp tahini
 1 garlic cloves
 3 tbsp lemon juice
-¼ tsp cumin
-A pinch of cayenne pepper
 1 tsp salt
 Freshly chopped parsley for garnish
 Paprika, for garnish
+**Optional:**
+A pinch of cumin
+A pinch of cayenne pepper
+A roasted red bell

 ### Instructions

 ⦁ Drain the canned chickpea into a colander.
 Reserve some of the liquid from canned chickpea.
 ⦁ Add chickpeas, lemon juice, tahini, garlic cloves, cumin, cayenne pepper, salt, and olive oil in a high-speed blender jug.
 ⦁ Pour about ¼ cup of liquid from canned chickpea.
-⦁ Seal the blender jug with a lid and start blending for about 30 to 60 seconds or until you see a creamy mixture.
+⦁ Seal the food processor with the lid and start processing for about 30 to 60 seconds or until you see a creamy mixture.
 Make sure it isn't too thick but thick enough to hold shape if you drag a fork or spoon in it.
 If it's too thick, add more canned chickpea liquid.
 ⦁ Once done, scoop the hummus out of the blender jug into a serving bowl.
 Drizzle olive oil on top and garnish with paprika powder.
 ⦁ Serve alongside tortilla chips or vegetable sticks.
 Enjoy!
-**Note:** To give it a unique twist, you can add a cup of roasted red bell pepper.
+**Optional:** To give it a unique twist, you can add a pinch of cumin or cayenne pepper.
+A cup of roasted red bell pepper.
 It will add flavor and color to the traditional hummus.
-If you don't want to use tahini, use almond or cashew butter instead.
+**Note:** If you don't want to use tahini, use almond or cashew butter instead.